aivanova5/lesson-1/README.md

 ## Model Purpose

-The purpose of this model is to plot IEEE-123 feeder voltage profile.
+The purpose of this model is to plot IEEE-123 standard feeder voltage profile.

 ### Workflow